punarjit-singh/dwh-testing/README.md

-# Solution to data pipeline scenarios
+# Solution to data pipeline test scenarios

+ Note: This document was created in a limited span of time and can be further improved with formal test strategy template.
+However, it does explain the test strategy in detail for the given scenarios.

  ## Test Strategy
 For the given scenario, assuming that following are the main business goals for data cleaning: